Jack McDowall: Early years

 McDowall was born on June 26, 1905, in Micanopy, Florida to J. W. McDowall and M. D. Younglove.
 Jack played high school ball in Gainesville, Florida under Rex Farrior.
 In 1922 he led the Gainesville High team to an undefeated season and the Florida High School State Championship.
 After having starred at Gainesville, he was deemed too small to ever get a scholarship to the University of Florida even though he was some 6 feet 1 inch tall.
-At a Gainesville pool hall J.B.
-"Shorty" Lawrence, a Floridian coaching in NC, walked in and offered him the chance to play at Rockingham for $25 a week.
-He led the Rockingham team to a 6-1-1 season, losing only to New Bern in the second round of the State Championship play-offs.
+At a Gainesville pool hall J. B. "Shorty" Lawrence, a Floridian coaching in North Carolina, offered him the chance to play at Rockingham for $25 a week.
+He led the Rockingham team to a 6–1–1 season, losing only to New Bern in the second round of the state championship playoffs.
 This led to his chance to play for NC State.

 NC State

 McDowall won 11 letters at NC State.
-He was named the top athlete in the first half-century of NC State Athletics.
+He was named the top athlete in the first half-century of NC State athletics.
 McDowall is the only man to twice win the Norris Cup, and once held the North Carolina state record in the high jump.